CodyKen/LAVENDER-Quant-Internship/Developer/FactorDeStylization/README_DeStylization.md

 ### 3. **Modular and Extensible**
 - The framework allows users to:
-  - Easily integrate new financial factors.
+  - Easily integrate new factors.
-  - Customize the outlier removal and orthogonalization processes.
   - Adapt the framework to different time series datasets.

 ### 4. **Efficient Implementation**